BadrRibzat/english_learning_platform/frontend/src/content/level2/lesson1/review/review.md

-# Review
+# Lesson 1 Review: Telling Time

-In this lesson, you learned about family members and possessive pronouns.
-Practice describing your family using the new vocabulary and grammar.
+Review the vocabulary and grammar learned in Lesson 1 about telling time.
+Practice using prepositions of time (at, in, on) correctly in sentences describing daily routines and schedules.